 HIPAA Special Enrollment Events

 HIPAA special enrollment events allow a greater variety of changes.
-Under these events, a member can not only add dependents to current coverage, but can also change the coverage option for medical, dental, and vision insurance.
+Under these events, a member can add dependents to current coverage and change the coverage option for medical, dental, and vision insurance.
 HIPAA special enrollment events are:

-• An individual loses coverage under CHIP, Medicaid, or becomes eligible to receive premium assistance under those programs for group health plan coverage.
+- An individual loses coverage under CHIP or Medicaid or becomes eligible to receive premium assistance under group health plan coverage programs.

 Qualifying Life Events